Not sure where to start? You're not alone.

 Vented Gas Logs

-- Require a working chimney or open flue
+- Require a working chimney with damper fully open

 - No chimney required

-- Must be installed in an approved firebox with proper clearances
+- Must be installed in an approved vent-free firebox

 Outdoor Gas Logs